-The Mamba project doesn’t operate in a vacuum.
-Clearly, a lot of innovation is already going on in the Baltic Sea Region when it comes to sustainable mobility services for rural areas.
-An important part of the Mamba project is to collect and analyze these good practice examples from across the region and make them easy to find, compare and learn from through a public database.
-This will be developed and hosted by Trelleborg municipality, a Mamba partner, during 2018-2019.
-Take a sneak peak below on some inspiring examples, including ride sharing applications, Mobility as a Service systems, Transport on Demand services and mobile care providers.
+The MAMBA project doesn’t operate in a vacuum.
+Clearly, a lot of innovation is already going on in the Baltic Sea region when it comes to sustainable mobility services for rural areas.
+An important part of the MAMBA project is to collect and analyze these good practice examples from across the region and make them easy to find, compare and learn from through a public knowledge database.
+Take a sneak peak below into some in-depth analyses on some inspiring examples, including ride sharing applications, Mobility as a Service systems, Transport on Demand services and mobile care providers.

 MinRejseplan and Plustur – two ways to maximise mobility in rural, Northern Denmark

 The mobile application ‘MinRejseplan’ or My travel plan, is a Mobility as a Service (MaaS), or rather a combined mobility solution currently being developed by the Transport Authority of Northern Denmark (Nordjyllands Trafikselskab) …

 … as an improvement of the existing app rejseplanen.dk which only includes public transport options.
 The aim is to improve mobility and access to services for residents in rural areas where public transport is limited to rush hours – while reducing dependence on private cars.
 The new mobile app will guide users to the most convenient and cheapest mobility services available on a selected route from A to B – public as well as private options (e.g. carpools, shared cars, ferries, taxis, and transport-on-demand busses).
 In a future version of the app, users will be able to pay the whole trip in one go, regardless of how many service providers are involved.
 As part of the project, the Transport Authority also started a collaboration with carpooling provider GoMore to ensure that carpooling is a viable option for travelers in the region.
 The long-term goal is to enable the use of MinRejseplan in all Danish regions.